Frequently Asked Questions (FAQs)

 Weekly training is local at the Sunridge Ski Area and races in the regional series are in Edmonton, Red Deer and Jasper.
 Athletes in the provincial series will have races in the Bow Valley, and Panorama for older racers.
 Mountain camps are generally in Jasper or the Bow Valley, with a speed camp for older athletes in Kimberley.

-For Sundogs no travel is required.
-For U6-U10 athletes all camps are optional as add-ons.
-For U12+ athletes mountain training is optional or included depending on the package chosen.
+For U6-U12 athletes all camps and races are optional as add-ons.
 Athletes U12 and under will still travel and stay with their families.
 For U14+ racers there are options for team travel to reduce costs and time away from work for parents.

 What equipment will I need to buy?